Renpho R3 Mini Massage Gun Review: Best Budget Percussion Massager in 2026

 If you're not married to the mini form factor, the RENPHO full-size gun is what I'd buy instead.
 Same brand reliability, 20 speed levels, 5 heads, and significantly more amplitude.
 I tested this one for 8 months in 2026 and it's still going strong.
 The only downside is the 2.3 lb weight gets tiring for overhead work.

-The TOLOCO is the budget king with 65,000+ reviews backing it up.
+The ,000+ reviews backing it up.
 7 heads, up to 3,200 RPM, LCD screen.
 It's bulkier than the R3 Mini and noisier (I clocked it at 55 dB on low), but you get genuinely more power for $20 less.
 Best pick if portability isn't critical.

 Theragun Mini 2nd Gen at $199.99